What I’m going to show today is one of the most iconic recipes of Sorrento Coast/Capri island.

 - First of all the zucchini: wash them and then cut them into thin round slices, about 2 mm thick.

 - Place the fried zucchini on kitchen paper and dry away the exceeding oil.
-Then take a bowl and mix the zucchini with some salt, 2/3 of the grated Parmigiano Reggiano (so about 40 grams), 3-4 basil leaves broken with hands and 2 spoons of the extra virgin olive oil you used to fry.
+Then take a bowl and mix the zucchini with some salt, 2/3 of the grated Parmigiano Reggiano (so about 40 grams), 3-4 basil leaves broken with hands and 2 spoons of the extra virgin olive oil you used to fry (or fresh extra virgin olive oil if you used peanuts oil).
 Mix well all together and let it rest for at least half an hour, better one hour.

 - After that time you can start to boil the spaghetti in salted water.
 When they are cooked “al dente” (count a couple of minutes less than what’s written on their package) put them in a large pan where you have already put one big ladle of their boiling water (rich in starch) and keep cooking them at medium/high heat.
 Add the butter cut in pieces, all the zucchini, a drizzle of fresh extra virgin olive oil and all the grated Caciocavallo (or Provolone) cheese, and keep stirring: the cheese has to make a cream and has not to make lumps.
 If needed add some more boiling water.